bitburner-official/bitburner-src/src/Documentation/doc/en/advanced/grafting.md

 Be warned: some who have tested grafting have reported an unidentified form of malware.
 Dubbed `Entropy`, this virus seems to grow in potency as more [Augmentations](../basic/augmentations.md) are grafted, impairing the capability of its victim.

-Recently, an implant has been developed that counteracts the virus, engineered by a pioneer in grafting research.
-The lab has begun making it available to customers – though at an exorbitant price.
+Recently however, an implant has been developed that counteracts the effect of virus.
+The lab has begun making it available to customers, though at an exorbitant price.

 Note that when grafting an [Augmentation](../basic/augmentations.md), cancelling will **not** save your progress, and the money spent will **not** be returned.